 Dr. Edward Scott joined the Virginia athletics department in January of 2022 as a deputy athletics director.

-Scott came to UVA after serving the previous five years as the vice president and director of athletics at Morgan State University.
+Scott came to UVA after serving the previous five years as the vice president and director of athletics at Morgan State University where he was named the 2021-22 Cushman & Wakefield Athletic Director of the Year by the National Association of Collegiate Directors of Athletics (NACDA).
 His responsibilities at Virginia include oversight of sports medicine, strength and conditioning, nutrition, sport psychology, diversity, equity and inclusion, men’s basketball, baseball, track & field and cross country and he will help supervise football.

 During his 18-plus years as an athletics administrator Scott has served as a senior associate director of athletics at George Washington and Binghamton universities while also spending time at the University of Louisville and his alma mater the University at Albany.